 - Maternal vitals, perineal or c-section scar check, and care tips

 - Review of pregnancy and birth history as well as personal goals to help guide care

-The midwife will provide a detailed invoice so you can bill your insurance.
-HSA accounts are great for this kind of health care cost.
+- a detailed invoice so you can bill your insurance.
+(HSA accounts are great for this kind of health care cost!)

-Insurances DO pay for postpartum care for mother and baby–just not very well.
-That’s why most medical professionals are unable to provide the routine postpartum care that helps prevent big problems from developing.
-So parents try their best at home until something is so painful or worrisome that they go in for what turns out to be an expensive visit with more interventions.
-It’s unfortunate but part of our healthcare landscape.
+Insurances DO pay for postpartum care for mother and baby–just not very well if at all.
+That’s one reason why most medical professionals do not provide routine postpartum care.
+It is unfortunate that parents are forced to try their best at home until something is so painful or worrisome that they go in for what turns out to be an expensive visit with more interventions.

-Why not avoid all that hassle and just get the routine, helpful care right in your home?
+Why not avoid all that hassle and just get postpartum midwifery care right in your home?